dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< figure_resizing src="meme.jpg">}}

 Needless to say it didn't go well.
-I hope nobody will ever have to face this awkward situation in a pitching session, ever.
+I hope nobody will have to face this awkward situation in a pitching session, ever.
 You don't have to learn it the hard way, like I did.

 You may wonder, can we really use consumer grade CPUs to run models in real-time?